andrecaldeiras/odin-lp/README.md

 This is my second project while doing the odin project!
 I tried using pug and sass on this one since I was already familiar with those languages and felt like it was a good chance to apply them.
+The site has no mobile mode since it was not meant to be made mobile-first in this odin lesson.

 ## Table of contents